wangziqi2013/wangziqi2013.github.io/_posts/2021-05-15-hippocrates.markdown

 Intuitively, this is true, since the cache hierarchy makes zero guarantee on whether a block will be evicted or not unless a flush is explicitly issued, and the OoO core pipeline also makes zero guarantee on how instructions are ordered unless an explicit ordering is given by the specification.
+It is, therefore, always possible that some other events will cause the equivalence of flushes and store fences on the hierarchy and the core pipeline, respectively, without actually using these primitives.
+The result dynamic execution trace, as a result, is always a subset of all possible dynamic traces of the original program, implying that there will not be any program behavior that cannot be observed while executing the original program.